 3 Best Practices for Turning Open House Browsers into Buyers

-Even though today’s buyers are online most of the time, ultimately real estate is still a face-to-face business.
+Even though today’s buyers are online most of the time, real estate is ultimately still a face-to-face business.
 The open house is one of the best times to capture visitors’ attention and turn them into buyers.
-Here are the 3 best practices for turning open house browsers into buyers.
+Here are the three best practices for turning open house browsers into buyers:

 CONNECT WITH YOUR POTENTIAL BUYERS

 I don’t know about you, but I’m much more likely to pay more attention to the house if I feel that it’s the house I can live in.
 What’s one way to personalize your listing for different audiences?
 Paying attention to where they’re coming from, who they are, what do they like, what is their lifestyle.
 If you know the demographic well, you can tailor your staging and marketing to your target buyers.

 You can also target potential buyers based on their interests.
 Certain amenities in the home, like a pool in a city where it’s 90 degrees in the summer will go over very well compare to a home located in a city where the warmest temperature is 30 degrees.
 A friend of mine works with multi-million dollar homes, and in her market, it is not unusual to see homes with two kitchens: one kitchen for show and the other for the chef to cook in.
 So highlighting the great selling points of your house will help to convert browsers into buyers.

 A photo like this will be a hard sell to get anyone into the door, let along turning browsers into buyers.
 (It’s so meta, a photo within a photo!)